saalmaadel158/saalmaadel158/README.md

 - 👋 Hi, I’m salma adel
-- 👀 I’m interested in programming
+-  I’m interested in programming
-- 🌱 I’m currently learning data structure , algorithm , c++ and problem solving
+-  I’m currently learning data structure , algorithm , c++ and problem solving
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- my email address is saalmaadel158@gmail.com To everyone want to contact with me

 <!---
 saalmaadel158/saalmaadel158 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.